Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Main characterization result

-\begin{corollary} Let $\val : C^\omega \to X$ be a positional valuation admitting a strongly neutral color.
-For all cardinals $\kappa$, there exists a completely well-monotonic $(\kappa,\val)$-universal graph. \end{corollary}
+\begin{corollary} Let $\val$ be a positional $C$-valuation admitting a neutral color.
+For all cardinals~$\kappa$, there exists a well-monotone $(\kappa,\val)$-universal graph. \end{corollary}

-\begin{proof}[Proof of Corollary~\ref{cor:positionality_implies_structure}] Let $\kappa$ be a cardinal, and let $G$ be the disjoint union of all $C$-graphs of cardinal $< \kappa$, up to isomorphism.
+\begin{proof}[Proof of Corollary~\ref{cor:positionality_implies_structure}] Let $\kappa$ be a cardinal, and let $G$ be the disjoint union of all $C$-graphs of cardinality $< \kappa$, up to isomorphism.
 Note that $G$ it is $(\kappa,\val)$-universal.
-Theorem~\ref{thm:structuration} gives a graph $G'$ which is completely monotonic and has a $\val$-preserving morphism $G \to G'$; now $G'$ is $(\kappa,\val)$-universal by composition of $\val$-preserving morphisms. \end{proof}
+Theorem~\ref{thm:structuration} gives a well-monotone graph $G'$ which has a $\val$-preserving morphism $G \to G'$; now $G'$ is $(\kappa,\val)$-universal by composition of $\val$-preserving morphisms. \end{proof}